isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

   :align: center

-So we see that CDC6 was very useful, but MDM2 wasn't.
+From the magnitude of the weights, we can see that CDC6 was very useful, but MDM2 wasn't.
 It's a great way of testing the use of each variable for the particular problem at hand.

 Neat!
 Let's do one more example, this time using the somatic mutations data.
 For this training data, I'm going to do a little